What is Brand Management? Simple Framework Anyone Can Use

 Forget complex KPIs and analytics dashboards for a moment.
 You’re a business owner, not a data scientist.
 Look for simple, powerful signs:

-• Is your repeat business rate going up?
-Are customers coming back without you having to push discounts at them constantly?
+- Is your repeat business rate going up?
+Are customers coming back without you having to constantly offer discounts?

-• Can you command a slight price premium?
-Can you raise your prices by 3% without everyone leaving?
-That's a sign of brand equity.
+- Can you command a slight price premium?
+Can you raise your prices by 3% without causing everyone to leave?
+That’s a sign of brand equity.

-These are the real-world indicators that your brand is getting stronger.
+These are the real-world indicators that show your brand is gaining strength.

 So, the next time someone tries to sell you on a complex “brand management solution,” you know what to do.